react-static/react-static/README.md

       permalink: '', // Optional.
 If not set, will default to (siteRoot + path)
       lastModified: '', // Optional.
 String('YYYY-MM-DD')
       priority: 0.5 // Optional.
+    }, {
+      // If using automatica routing, you can specify a component to render the
+      // 404 page by creating a route with `is404` set to `true` and defining a
+      // `component` to use.
+      is404: true,
+      component: 'src/containers/NotFound'
     }],
   }],